List of Toy Story characters: Darby Steel

-Darby Steel (voiced by Dale Soules) is an elderly space cadet and paroled criminal who Buzz befriends.
-Initially serving a prison sentence, she joins the cause of Junior Zap Patrol in exchange for having her time reduced.
+Darby Steel (voiced by Dale Soules) is an elderly space cadet and paroled criminal whom Buzz befriends.
+Initially serving a prison sentence, she joins the Junior Zap Patrol in exchange for having her sentence reduced.
 She is an explosives expert.

 Alisha Hawthorne

 Alisha Hawthorne (voiced by Uzo Aduba) was Buzz Lightyear's best friend and commanding officer.
 She is one of Izzy's grandmothers.
 Initially exploring the planet of T'Kani Prime with Buzz and newly recruited Featheringstam, the three of them are forced to abort after learning of the planet's hostile life forms.
-Due to time dilation as a result of Buzz's multiple hyper-speed tests, Alisha dies due to old age and leaves a recording for Buzz, stating she's sorry she won't get to see him finish the mission.
+Because of time dilation from Buzz's multiple hyper-speed tests, Alisha dies of old age and leaves a recording for Buzz, saying she is sorry she will not get to see him finish the mission.

 Commander Burnside

 Commander Calvin "Cal" Burnside (voiced by Isiah Whitlock Jr.) is Alisha Hawthorne's successor.